-Mercury Jets is an on demand air charter provider specializing in private jet and turboprop charters in Jupiter.
+Mercury Jets is an on demand air charter provider specializing in private jet charter and services in Jupiter.
 Our team is composed of industry-leading professionals dedicated to providing our customers with the ultimate air charter experience.
 We are committed to safety, reliability, and white glove customer service.
-To obtain a charter quote tailored to your specific needs, please fill in the request form or call our agents 24/7 at +1-212-840-8000 .
+To obtain a charter quote tailored to your specific needs, please fill in the request form or call our agents 24/7 at +1-212-840-8000.

 About Jupiter and Places to Visit

 Jupiter is located on the southeastern coast of Florida.
 Jupiter’s most notable landmark is the Jupiter Inlet Lighthouse.
 Built in 1860, the lighthouse offers visitors a panoramic view of the Jupiter Inlet and the Atlantic Ocean.
 Visitors can also tour a preserved pioneer-era homestead and a museum devoted to regional history.

 Blowing Rocks Preserve is an environmental preserve on Jupiter owned by The Nature Conservancy.
 The preserve’s natural beauty envelopes visitors, even on the pathway to the beach shaded by towering seagrapes.
 Several endangered plants and animals call the reserve home, including loggerhead, green and leatherback sea turtles.
 Look for them in the surf as you walk south along the beach to see Anastasia’s limestone outcroppings that form some of the most dramatic scenery on Florida’s east coast.
 At high tide, incoming waves crash into the limestone cliffs, sending sea spray up to 50 feet skyward.